-I’ve run customer service prototypes in Montreal, launched a startup in Australia, built car interfaces in Chicago, hosted workshops in London, and impacted government in Singapore and Washington DC.
+I’ve been lucky enough to run customer service prototypes in Montreal, launch a startup in Australia, build car interfaces in Chicago, host workshops in London, and impact government in Singapore and Washington DC.

 I also hold the IDEO donut/run relay record.

 Guiding Students— I’ve mentored with the Standford d.school, taught and guest-judged at CCA, and given talks on careers in design.
-I've also advised the winning team in a financial-inclusion app competition.
+I've also advised the winning team in a financial-inclusion app competition and delivered professional talks.

 I once biked 2100km across France with a hammock and zero experience.
 It was both amazing and "character building".

 I speak Spanish and German poorly, and Swedish even more poorly.
 And no French (see previous).

 On an embedded project in Australia I joined a dance school and discovered bachata and salsa.
 It’s one of the best decisions I’ve ever made.